"Your Windows Computer Could Be Infected With Viruses!" removal instructions

 Traces of Phishing/Spyware may be found on your computer.
 Personal and banking information may be at risk.

-Screenshot of this deceptive website displaying threats that could be detected on its visitor's computer:
+Screenshot of this deceptive website displaying threats that could be detected on the visitor's computer:

 Text presented in this page: